Kevin Biegel: Cougar Town

 While working on the eighth season of Scrubs in which Courteney Cox guest starred, she asked Bill Lawrence to come up with a show for her.
 After coming up with the initial concept he asked Biegel to write the pilot with him.
 Lawrence directed the pilot and the series was picked up for 13 episodes.

 After airing on ABC's new "Wednesday Night Comedy Lineup" to mixed reviews the show was picked up for nine more episodes, bringing season one's episode total to 24.
 Other than the pilot Biegel has written the third episode "Don't Do Me Like That," and has gotten the story credit for the tenth episode "Mystery Man."
 Biegel acts as co-executive producer and co-head writer, along with Lawrence.

 The first three seasons aired on ABC, with the series moving to TBS for the final three seasons.

 Other work

 Before getting the writing job on Scrubs, Biegel worked as a writers' assistant for many years.

-Between the seventh and eighth season of Scrubs Biegel worked as a consultant on South Park.
+Between the seventh and eighth season of Scrubs, Biegel worked as a consultant on South Park.

+The 2023 film The Machine directed by Peter Atencio from a script by Biegel and Scotty Landes.
+Biegel had also joined the production to worked in writing a script back in April 2021.